 Part 1: What Happened in Fukushima, and What Is Left Behind?

 Ships washed ashore by the tsunami

-Minamisoma, Fukushima 12nd March 2011 Photo by Ohtsuki Akio
+Minamisoma March 12, 2011 Photo by Ohtsuki Akio

 The 9.0 magnitude earthquake and resulting tsunami that struck on March 11, 2011 caused tremendous damage to Fukushima.
 The next day, there was an explosion at the Fukushima Daiichi Nuclear Power Plant managed by TEPCO.
 This was the beginning of the nuclear disaster, which caused special circumstances in Fukushima.